-Fellow Past Pupils, I am deeply honoured to take up the role as your Union President for 2017/18 and would especially like to thank members who have offered their advice and support in recent months.
-Thank you for placing your confidence in me.
+I am delighted and honoured to take up the role as Union President for 2020/21 and would especially like to thank members for placing their trust in me.

 I would like to thank all my predecessors for their excellent stewardship of the Union since its incorporation in 1984, particularly those I have worked with –Alastair Mac Donald, Gavin Lee, Rob Brennan, Sean O’Farrell, Keith Hughes, Alan Gough and especially our outgoing president, my classmate and good friend, Maurice Murphy who has had a very successful year.

 I would also like pay tribute to the late Fr.
 Seamus Galvin who sadly passed away in April of this year.
 Fr.
 Seamus was instrumental in developing St.Michael’s, laying the foundations of a school that we are all so proud to be part of.
 He was the founder of this Union and continued to be a great supporter of our events.
 His wisdom, dedication and kindness will be missed by us all.

 In these uncertain times the Union is more important than ever.
 The importance of staying connected, helping each other and remembering shared experiences cannot be underestimated.
 The wonderful Tom McCormack (Class of 1979) continues to keep us connected through the social media channels.
 We have been working with Stephen Quinn (Class of 1990) on our LinkedIn platform and we will continue to work to grow our network.